eldaduzman/pymeter-benchmark/README.md

 ## Abstract

 The main goal of this project is to validate the performance of [pymeter](https://github.com/eldaduzman/pymeter).
-More spesifically, it answers the question whether there is any significant performance difference between pymeter and [JMeter-DSL](https://abstracta.github.io/jmeter-java-dsl/)
+More specifically, it answers the question whether there is any significant performance difference between pymeter and [JMeter-DSL](https://abstracta.github.io/jmeter-java-dsl/)

 For that purpose, I conducted an experiment, in which 2 identical tests cases, one written in JMeter-DSL and the other written in pymeter had been executed repeatedly.